nikasakandelidze/aws-journey/storage/aws-storage.md

 # AWS S3 Storage mechanism
 ## What is AWS s3
-AWS S3 also known as simple storage service, is a service provided by Amazon for creating easy to use, high level abstraction for stroing files and data in reliable and consistent manner.
+AWS S3 also known as simple storage service, is a service provided by Amazon for creating easy to use, high level abstraction for stroing files and data ( all the different kinds of data stored abstarcted under object type, that's why it's called obejct storage )  in reliable and consistent manner.
 Best use cases for aws s3 are next:
 - Maintaining backup archives, log files, and disaster recovery images
 - running analytics for data at rest
 - static website hosting